 For tax years beginning on or after January 1, 2018, any facts related to any affiliated corporation may be used to determine whether a domestic US corporation is part of a unitary consolidated group.
-Currently, Oregon law prevents any facts related to foreign corporations from being used to determine if a domestic US corporation is part of a unitary consolidated group unless tax avoidance or evasion is at issue.
-See SB 30 (2017).
+Previously, Oregon law prevented any facts related to foreign corporations from being used to determine if a domestic US corporation is part of a unitary consolidated group unless tax avoidance or evasion is at issue.
+See ORS 317.705(3)(c).